whiplashomega/elthelas2/data/spellsv2/tensers-transformation.md

 **Damage**: []

-You endow yourself with endurance and martial prowess fueled by magic.
-Until the spell ends, you can’t cast spells, and you gain the following benefits:
+You endow a willing target with endurance and martial prowess fueled by magic.
+Until the spell ends, they can’t cast spells, and they gain the following benefits:

 * You gain 50 temporary hit points.
 If any of these remain when the spell ends, they are lost.
 * You have advantage on attack rolls that you make with simple and martial weapons.